-Section 14.3: Vacancy.
-If the office of Bishop Visitor should become vacant, the Leadership shall invite members of the Community to nominate possible candidates.
+If the office of Bishop Visitor should become vacant, the Leadership shall invite members of the Community to nominate possible candidates from among the active and retired bishops of the Episcopal Church.
 The Leadership shall have sole authority to select a candidate from among those nominated.

 ARTICLE 15: PROPERTY